elliotec/ellio2/source/posts/2015-11-10-teach-your-skills-for-fun-and-profit.html.markdown

 We trick ourselves all the time into thinking we are learning.
 It's quite a conundrum - how can we have a full grasp of an idea when we don't know what we don't know?

-As [Richard Rusczyk says](http://artofproblemsolving.com/articles/learning-through-teaching), "Teaching removes this possibility of self-deceit."
+As [Richard Rusczyk says](https://artofproblemsolving.com/articles/learning-through-teaching), "Teaching removes this possibility of self-deceit."
 This happens both by us preemptively gathering more information and knowledge in anticipation of our student's lack of understanding or questions, and also by being put on the spot by those which were not anticipated at the time of teaching.

 Teaching also happens to be an excellent cure for an endemic of the tech world: [Impostor Syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).

 ##Start teaching when you start learning

-[In an earlier post](http://elliotec.com/how-i-got-a-job-in-web-development), I laid out the steps I took in getting a job in my current field of web/software development.
+[In an earlier post](https://elliotec.com/how-i-got-a-job-in-web-development), I laid out the steps I took in getting a job in my current field of web/software development.
 It is notable that quite early in the process, I was getting paid to teach people what I had been learning, almost in tandem.
-I recall my instructor at the bootcamp I was enrolled in mention something in passing about learning by teaching and I really took it to heart.
+I recall my instructor at the course I was enrolled in mention something in passing about learning by teaching and I really took it to heart.

-I started a gig as a personal tutor for a Computer Science grad student at UW in Ruby on Rails before finishing the course, and then was an assistant instructor for the following bootcamp after mine.
+I started a gig as a personal tutor for a Computer Science grad student at UW in Ruby on Rails before finishing the course, and then was an assistant instructor for the courses following mine.
 I believe these two jobs were an early immunization for the impostor syndrome I may have had if I didn't do them.
 It might have been a little too far on the ego boost, but thats another problem.

 Point is, I started teaching for purely selfish reasons - [make money, and get learnt](https://www.youtube.com/watch?v=2Nx-sH0kn6E). (sorry)